lujonathanh/BETS/BETS_tutorial.md

 # Running BETS (in detail)

+## 0. Make sure you have the libraries installed in Python 2.7

+`python2.7 -m pip install -r requirements.txt`

 ## 1. Preparing for a Run

 1. Get to the BETS directory from the command line.